 - Chimney Scaffolding – For pointing, render damaged chimneys and providing access for roofs’ lead flashing replacement

-- Conservatory Scaffolding – Platforms can be erected over the glass roof using alloy beams to help painters or glaziers reach the work area
+- Conservatory Scaffolding – Platforms are erect over the glass roof using alloy beams to help painters or glaziers reach the work area

 - Roof Scaffolding – Used for gaining access on housing developments and restoration projects.
 Provides a safe working platform for contractors where your workers can also connect on to existing man-safe systems.
 We can also add extra protection by installing brick guards and safety nets to protect debris from falling.

-- Tube protection – Frame fittings are used to put a frame together which specialist fencing to be tied to
+- Tube protection – Frame fittings are for putting a frame together which specialist fencing to bee tied to

 - Extension Scaffolding – Added to any extension project in varying heights and widths

-- Pavement Licenses – Can be arranged when your scaffolding needs to take up any part of the public right of way.
+- Pavement Licenses – We will arrange for this when your scaffolding needs to take up any part of the public right of way.